Government of the British Virgin Islands: Legislature

 The British Virgin Islands legislature is the House of Assembly.
 Prior to the adoption of the new constitution in 2007 the legislature was called the Legislative Council.
 General elections are conducted every four years (unless the House is dissolved earlier, either as a result of a vote of no confidence or otherwise).

 The House consists of 11 elected two members, and two appointed ex-officio non-voting members (the Speaker and the Attorney General).
 The 11 elected members consist of 9 candidates who are elected to represent Territorial districts, and 4 candidates who are elected on a Territory-wide basis.
 Government is formed by the leader of the party who can most readily command a majority in the House.
 Although in recent times parties have tended to win absolute majorities, during the early days of democratic elections in the British Virgin Islands, coalition governments were commonly formed between parties and independent candidates.
-Politicians in the British Virgin Islands also frequently cross the floor to change parties in order to create absolute majorities.
+Politicians in the British Virgin Islands also frequently cross the floor to change parties to create absolute majorities.